How do you help decide what is best for your child? We are here to guide you!

 Simulink, an extension of MATLAB, provides a block diagram environment for multidomain simulation and model-based design.
 It is widely used in engineering for system-level simulation and design.

-The Analogue and Digital Electronics Laboratory is an essential hands-on learning environment where students gain practical experience in designing, testing, and analysing both analogue and digital electronic circuits.
+The Analog and Digital Electronics Laboratory is an essential hands-on learning environment where students gain practical experience in designing, testing, and analysing both Analog and digital electronic circuits.
 This laboratory typically involves a variety of hardware components and test equipment that enable students to experiment with real-world circuits, from basic components to more complex systems.

 The Principles of Communication Laboratory using MATLAB is designed to help students learn and apply core communication concepts through simulations and hands-on experiments using the MATLAB environment.
 MATLAB, with its powerful mathematical and visualisation capabilities, is widely used in communication engineering to model, analyse, and simulate communication systems, making it an ideal tool for a laboratory dedicated to communication principles.